“Knockin’ on the Bank’s Door: Why is Self-Employment Going Down?" (2020)

-This study analyzes a decline in the ability to obtain financing as a potential explanation for the observed decrease in the U.S. self-employment.
+This study analyzes a decline in the ability to obtain financing as a potential explanation for the observed decrease in U.S. self-employment.
 The shrinking of the U.S. bank branch network since 2010 and the increased average borrower-lender distance reduce the accessibility of credit institutions for borrowers.
-To evaluate the impact of the CMA on entry into self-employment, I disaggregate the self-employed into two categories: entrepreneurs whose businesses depend on business loans (incorporated self-employed) and other self-employed (unincorporated self-employed).
-Using a novel data source (the Community Advantage Panel Survey database), I find that the proximity of credit market institutions has heterogeneous effects on transition to self-employment.
+To evaluate the impact of credit market accessibility (CMA) on entry into self-employment, I disaggregate the self-employed into two categories: entrepreneurs whose businesses depend on business loans (incorporated self-employed) and other self-employed (unincorporated self-employed).
+Using a novel data source (the Community Advantage Panel Survey database), I find that the proximity of credit market institutions has heterogeneous effects on the transition to self-employment.
 An improvement in the CMA increases the likelihood of transition to incorporated self-employment.
-But for the unincorporated self-employed, the effect is the opposite: the probability of transition to unincorporated self-employment decreases and workers of this type are more likely to switch to paid employment to be able to receive non-business related loans.
-The paper discusses the implications of these results for different policies.
+But for the unincorporated self-employed, the effect is the opposite: the probability of transition to unincorporated self-employment decreases, and workers of this type are more likely to switch to paid employment to be able to receive non-business-related loans.